 Problems aside, most of us are cleanup junkies who often strive to maintain our computer in tip-top condition.
 Surely, you can easily uninstall any device driver using Windows’ built-in tools.
 But the problem is that, by default, Windows device manager only shows currently connected devices and there is no point and click option to see hidden or old drivers.
 So in this article, we will show how to force hidden drivers to appear and how to remove old drivers in Windows 8.

-Note: This article is based on Windows 8, but it should work with any other previous versions like Windows Vista and Windows 7 as well.
+Note: This article is based on Windows 10, but it should work with any other previous versions like Windows 7 and Windows 8 as well.

 Force Old Drivers To Appear In Front